-This approach has proven successful, with community members enjoying higher levels of freedoms than most jurisdictions in Australia and overseas while maintaining one of the lowest morbidity and mortality rates in the world.
+Queensland has experienced a very successful pandemic response, with community members enjoying higher levels of freedoms than most jurisdictions in Australia and overseas while maintaining one of the lowest morbidity and mortality rates in the world.

 Our flexible response and tailored public health measures, including border restrictions, have protected Queenslanders and the Queensland economy from the significant public health, social and economic risks associated with large COVID-19 outbreaks.
 Lockdowns were used only in very few instances and for limited periods of time.
 Public health measures bought us time to ensure large parts of the population were vaccinated before the virus circulated widely in our community.